 You do not have to take the EPT if you present proof of one of the following:

-- The conditional requirement may be met by completing an approved English course in the 12th grade and earning a grade of "C" or better.
+The conditional requirement may be met by completing an approved English course in the 12th grade and earning a grade of "C" or better.
 Students who do not meet the conditional requirement will need to participate in the CSU's Early Start Program, unless the student met other Early Start Program exemptions.
 For more information visit: http://www.csusuccess.org/earlystart/early-start-faq.

-- Old SAT Test: A score between 460–490 on the Critical Reading section of the old SAT Reasoning Test
+- Old SAT Test: A score between 460–490 on the Critical Reading section of the SAT Reasoning Test